sage-code/eve/prompts/syntax.md

 * Drivers are defined with a name and a process block.
 * Processes contain statements like printing.
 * Statements are separated by semicolons.
-* String literals are enclosed in double quotes.
+* String literals are enclosed in Real quotes.

 ---